Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: Kodaira-Spencer classes of rank 1

-From the point of view of vector bundle theory, we can say that $\EE_{\xi}$ in {\rm Situation 2} are strictly semistable, while in {\rm Situation 1} they are stable.
-The vector bundles $\EE_{\xi}$ parametrized by the points in $S_2$ are all unstable with the destabilizing sequence
+From the point of view of vector bundle theory, we can say that $\EE_{\xi}$ in $Y^{nsplit}_C$ are strictly semistable, indecomposable, while in $Y^{split}_C$ we have strictly semistable, decomposable bundles; in {\rm Situation 1}, the vector bundles $\EE_{\xi}$ parametrized by $Y_C$ are all stable.
+To complete the picture, the vector bundles $\EE_{\xi}$ parametrized by the points in $Sec_2\setminus \Sigma_1$ are all unstable with the destabilizing sequence

 where $(p+p')$ is the divisor cut out by a secant line of $C\subset \PP(\HKC^{\ast})$, see Lemma \ref{lem:Ld}.
-Thus we obtain the decomposition of $\Sigma_2$ into the disjoint union
+Thus we obtain the decomposition of $\Sigma_2$ into the union of mutually disjoint strata

 \end{example}